hoohack/simple-redis-server/README.md

-# simple-redis-server
+# Simple Redis Server

-Simple Redis Server
+Extract the core code from redis source code to build a simple redis server.Aim to understand redis much conveniently.